-The most common type of consumer packaging available from Dutch retailers is glass or plastic (usually with a net content of 0.5 litre but ranging between 0.25 litre and 1 litre; packages of 2 and 5 litres are also available from selected retailers).
-Other packaging solutions are available on the market as well.
-The ideal packaging material should prevent air and light
+The most common type of consumer packaging available from French retailers is glass (usually with a net content of 0.5 litre but ranging between 0.25 litre and 0.75 litre; packages of 1, 2 and 5 litres are also available from selected retailers).
+Other packaging solutions are available on the market as well, like plastic bottles or plastic containers.
+The ideal packaging material should prevent air and light penetration, and oil should be stored in the dark at temperatures 16 o-180 C in order to maximise shelf stability.